 Thank you beloved community.

 With all of my love.

-Brian is an activist theologian and the CRC Campus Minister at the University of Toronto.
-He engages issues of theology and culture, and has written a couple of books you might want to check out.
+Brian is an activist theologian and a retired campus minister.
+He was formerly the CRC Campus Minister at the University of Toronto.
+Brian engages issues of theology and culture, and has written a couple of books you might want to check out.
 His most recent offering is cowritten with Sylvia Keesmaat and entitled Romans Disarmed: Resisting Empire, Demanding Justice.